PatrickePatate/crous_menu_scrapper/README.md

 (This line is not the same for the 3 restaurants in this repo, you can take a look at it)

 Indeed, this lign process the HTML code and navigate in it to get the elements of the menu list.
 Sometimes, from a CROUS page to another, the disposition of the elements can change, you'll therefore have to modify this lign to adapt it.
+You can get informations about what makes this lign work from the PHP documentation : [DOM documentation](https://www.php.net/manual/fr/book.dom.php)

 ### Public API for Dijon (21000, France)
 I will try to maintain online and working an accessible version of this scrapper for the 3 main restaurants of Dijon :